“Don’t shoot what it looks like. Shoot what if feels like.” – David Alan Harley

 The Panorama technique, commonly known as Stitching, is a professional method used in real life photography to ‘sew’ different shots taken from the same scene in a single picture.
 Although it requires some fixes once the final image is created, the overall process is quite quick and very simple.

 In order to make clean shots in your game you have to be sure the HUD is completely hidden.
 Certain games already allow you to remove the interface from their settings, but you generally still get annoying icons and/or a character you cannot move away from the camera unless you have a first-person point of view (and unless you want the player to be visible in the scene).

-Once you have your game loaded you can start taking shots moving the camera around.
-I made some quick photos in a random area from DmC: Devil May Cry just to show you the shooting operation.
+Once you have your title of choice loaded you can start taking shots moving the camera around.
+I made some quick photos as an example in a random area from DmC: Devil May Cry, just to show you the shooting operation and how it works:

 I removed the HUD, activated the free camera and applied an additional Depth of Field effect in the background, then I positioned the camera in a random spot on the left and rotated it to the right saving a picture for every single frame.
 Be sure to keep your camera perfectly aligned or else the final image will not look right.
 The whole scene should be paused and still, too (you can either use the pausing key in-game or one of the provided cheats).

 Now that we have our images ready we can proceed to the next step, I’m using different screenshots here which work best for the stitching.
 There are actually a few programs that manage to put everything together, even Photoshop works for that through the Photomerge plugin.
 If I have to choose between the available options though, I’d definitely pick Image Composite Editor; free, easy and super fast.